DripDropz/onchain-voting/docs/schema/README.md

 [Ballot](Ballot.json) format.
 A [Vote](Vote.json) represents a single, individual user vote that is cast onto the chain and is the part that is tabulated to determine results.

+**Note: All submissions of metadata on-chain should use 446 for the metadata index.
+The initial ballot should be published with a nameless token under the voting policy and voter ballots should be submitted (one or more at a time) using a token with "Ballot" as the Asset ID.**

 ## Schema Notes and Considerations ##

 ### Ballot.json ###